HEBOS/SportsReplay/README.md

 #### Connecting to Jetson or Raspberry from the Remote Computer
 `ssh sportsreplay@78.46.214.162 -p XXXX`

-_Replace XXXX with previously assigned available VPS port._
+_Replace XXXX with previously assigned VPS port._